Sponsor A Salmon at Kus-kus-sum

 Project Watershed’s latest fundraising endeavor “Sponsor a Salmon at Kus-kus-sum” combines education and stewardship.
 Students from Queneesh, Arden, Brooklyn, Puntledge and Royston Schools have participated in estuary presentations given by staff and volunteers of Project Watershed.
 Most of those students have gone on, or will go on, a field trip to learn about the estuary and Kus-kus-sum first-hand.
 Project Watershed has also provided a group of parents and children from Comox Valley Nature Kids with a field trip.
 Field trip activities have included beach seining, the salmon verses seals game, estuary walks, bird talks, water science, ancient fish trap building and salt marsh planting.
 Activity leaders have included Fisheries and Oceans staff, School District 71 staff and Project Watershed staff and volunteers.

 Inspired by that learning, the students have created written pieces and painted wooden salmon.
-The education program and the wooden salmon were sponsored by the Peninsula Co-op.
+The education program and the wooden salmon were sponsored by the Peninsula Co-op and Central Builders Home Hardware.
 The Comox Valley Regional District also helped fund the education component of this initiative.

 Community members are being encouraged to sponsor the painted wooden salmon as a fundraiser for Kus-kus-sum.
 A salmon can be sponsored through a donation of $25 or more.
 Donors will receive a charitable tax receipt for the full amount of their donation.
 The name of the student who painted the salmon and the donor will go on the back of the salmon.
 The salmon will then be put up on the Kus-kus-sum fence along Comox Road.
 Donors will be invited, but are not required, to hang the salmon on the fence at Kus-kus-sum.
 Our next salmon hanging days are July 11, 12 and 13!
 Volunteers will be on site to assist.
 All funds raised through the initiative will go towards the Kus-kus-sum project.
 Read more about the Kus-kus-sum Project …